I can remember when I was in my 30s and looked at people who were in their 50s.

 By the time we hit our 50s, we have had diverse life experiences.
 We have learned our strengths and weaknesses.
 Three decades at work have seasoned our perspectives and given us confidence.

-At the same time, by the time we are in our 50s, most of us have also faced challenges, whether they are career, financial, personal, family or medical.
+At the same time, by the time we are in our 50s, most of us have also faced career, financial, personal, family or medical challenges.

 So we move forward with some scars, but also greater wisdom and gratitude – and perseverance.
 Whether we have faced health problems, job reversals or family disappointments, we have learned the value of pressing onward.
 We are a resilient group – idealistic, hard-working and conscientious.